 The two inserts are attached to the shell on one end only, then lay over one another for double-layered absorbency.
 This configuration allows the inserts to overlap or fold a few different ways to maximize absorption in just the right spot.
 If you find that it is still not enough, you can place an extra insert or prefold underneath it all without having to sacrifice the soft stay-dry lining.

 In the picture above, you can see the result of our in-house absorbency test, showing an average amount of green.
 The inserts have a smooth wicking fabric on top and terrycloth-like microfiber underneath.
 We like that it is impossible to place the wrong fabric against baby's skin by accident, as they are sewn in right side up.
 This feature is just one more in the long list of conveniences added to help keep the process simple and fool-proof.

 The Freetime has various snap positions to help find a great fit.
 There are three snap positions for the rise, along with five snap positions for the waist.
-The double row of waist snaps helps to keep the diaper flush against baby's belly and prevents leaks or waist gapping.
+The double row of waist snaps helps to keep the diaper flush against the baby's belly and prevents leaks or waist gapping.
 Elastic wraps around the back edge of the diaper and the snap tabs are stretchy and flexible, adding to both the comfort and security of this diaper.
-We did not have any problems with leakage during our tests.
+While testing this product, we did not encounter any problems with leakage.